carpentries/instructor-training/_episodes/06-memory.md

 are repeatedly added to a single variable in some way to create the final result.

+> ## Identifying Cognitive Load
+>
+> Look at the faded examples in Python shown above.
+> Try to think about two different types of learners that could benefit from leaning from these examples:
+>
+> *   novice learners (knowing only basics of computer programming);
+> *   more advanced learners (with some experience in programming but in a language different than Python).
+>
+> Try to identify 3 different kinds of cognitive load (germane, intrinsic, and extraneous) for these two groups of learners.
+> What differences between these groups can you notice?
+{: .challenge}

+> ## Faded Examples
+>
+> Construct a 3-step faded example to introduce an idea of your choice.
+> What problem-solving strategy does it teach?
+{: .challenge}

 ## Parsons Problems

 Another kind of exercise designed to reduce cognitive load is a *Parsons Problem*,